arnkmish/AryaAI_DataScience_Assignment/README.md

 # AryaAI_DataScience_Assignment
-This repository contains the Python3 Jupyter Notebook based solution to the Interview Assignment for Arya.AI Deep Learning Engineer position.
+This repository contains the Python3 Jupyter Notebook named AryaAI_Assignment_DLEngineer.ipynb based solution to the Interview Assignment for Arya.AI Deep Learning Engineer position.

 The Jupyter Notebook makes use of the Google Colab environment and the following packages for the implementation-